rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 This command is only valid when loadable module support is available in the kernel.
 When executed this command blocks any further TSEM models from being registered.
-In addition the reference count on all currently registgered modeling modules is increased so that it is not possible to remove currently loaded modules.
+In addition the reference count on all currently registered modeling modules is increased so that it is not possible to remove currently loaded modules.

 The following two directories are implemented in the top level TSEM